 As men age, it is normal for the prostate gland to gradually enlarge.
 This usually begins about the age of 40 years and is thought to be caused by hormonal changes.
 This enlargement can cause difficulties with urinating and can lead to problems with the bladder and kidneys.
-Hyperplasia is a term that describes an increase in the number of cells in an organ.
+The enlargement can come about as a result of hyperplasia (an increase in cell numbers) and hypertrophy (an increase in cell size).

 Signs and symptoms

-As the prostate gland enlarges it narrows the urethra (the tube which drains urine from the bladder) and can obstruct the flow of urine.
+As the prostate gland enlarges it narrows the urethra (the tube that drains urine from the bladder) and can obstruct the flow of urine.
 This can lead to difficulties with urinating such as:

 - Increased frequency – having to urinate more often